stubs/stubs.github.io/_posts/2017-04-10-Virtualenv.md

 ---

-While I have never actually ran into these depencency issues, I got sick of removing a ton of stuff from my `pip freeze > requirements.txt` output when I was trying to share some work with others. ~Lazy, I know.~ I don't know about y'all, but I would rather invest some time to setup these isolated virtual environments
+While I have never actually ran into these dependency issues, I got sick of removing a ton of stuff from my `pip freeze > requirements.txt` output when I was trying to share some work with others. ~Lazy, I know.~ I don't know about y'all, but I would rather invest some time to setup these isolated virtual environments